web5lab/inr-api/README.md

 This document provides comprehensive API documentation for integrating with the INR Payment system.
 You can use these APIs to build your own custom UI instead of using the provided iframe.

+**Note**: The system now uses webhook callbacks to notify your application about payment events.
+See the [Webhook Integration](#webhook-integration) section for details.

 ## Base URL
 ```
 https://inrapi.web5lab.net/iframe